 15. Accept help from family and friends

-Your priorities are likely to be visiting your premature baby and caring for your partner, yourself and other children.
+Your priorities are likely to be visiting your sick or premature baby and caring for yourself, your partner if you have one, and your other children.
 Practical help from friends and family can free you up for these priorities.
 If someone offers to mow the lawn, give you a lift to the hospital, do the shopping or walk the dog, say, ‘Yes, please!’

 16. Talk to someone

-Having a baby in NICU can be difficult and it’s normal to feel strong emotions like guilt, anger, shame and hopelessness.
+Having a sick or premature baby in NICU can be difficult, and it’s OK to feel strong emotions.
 It’s good to acknowledge your emotions and talk to someone you trust about how you’re feeling.
 You can talk to your partner, a friend or family member, hospital staff or other NICU parents.

 17. Eat well

 Nutritious food will boost your energy levels.
-If you’re expressing breastmilk, you need three healthy meals and two or three healthy snacks a day.
-Everyone is different, so use your hunger, thirst and fullness to guide what you eat and drink.
+If you’re expressing breastmilk, you need 3 healthy meals and 2-3 healthy snacks a day.
+Use your hunger, thirst and fullness to guide what you eat and drink.

 18. Accept that there’ll be ups and downs

-Knowing and accepting that there will be good days and bad days will help you to not feel so shocked and worried when bad days happen.
+Knowing and accepting that there will be good days and bad days will help you to feel less shocked and worried when challenging days happen.